burst-apps-team/burst-wiki/burst-reference-software.md

 HeidiSQL documentation : <https://www.heidisql.com/help.php>

+You can also directly connect to mysql and create database trough console :

+`mysql -u root -p`

+Now we create the database `burstwallet` for the blockchain.

+`CREATE DATABASE burstwallet; `

+In addition, we create a user which is used by the wallet to access the database.
+Replace <your password> with a password of your choice.

+`CREATE USER 'burstwallet'@'localhost' IDENTIFIED BY '`<your password>`'; `

+Finally we, grant this user all privileges for the database `burstwallet`.

+`GRANT ALL PRIVILEGES ON burstwallet.* TO 'burstwallet'@'localhost';`

-Finally, you have to run `burst.sh` in the burstcoin folder.
+Finally, now that the database is created and the `brs.properties` configured, you only have to run `burst.sh` in the burstcoin folder.

 Linux Installation
 ------------------